 Prior to creating Flowjoanna, Joanna worked as a flow cytometry specialist for AgResarch Ltd, a Crown Research Institute in New Zealand.
 Before that, she set up and managed the Flow Cytometry Platform at the EPFL (Swiss Federal Institute of Technology) in Lausanne, Switzerland.

 Joanna first discovered flow cytometry in the lab of Prof Graham Le Gros at the Malaghan Institute of Medical Research (MIMR) while studying the immune response to influenza infection.
 During her time at MIMR she was solely responsible for setting up the flow cytometry platform including their first cell sorter.
 Joanna joined the ACS for the first time in 2003.
-She is also a member of the Australasian Society for Immunology and the International Society for Analytical Cytometry.
+She is also a member of the Australasian Society for Immunology and the International Society for the Advancement of Cytometry.